vaishnavi46/project-angular-superwars-css/README.md

 Okay, let us explain.
 They are going to facilitate the ultimate war between Super Heroes and Super Villains.
 As they are new to these technologies, they need a **ProGrad** to help them build this game.

-In this lesson we are going to work with Angular.
-The goal here is to work on a small projects where you can practice the concepts we've learned thus far.

 ## Learning Goals

 After this lesson, you will be able to: